FIWARE/tutorials.Media-Streams/README.md

 The code under discussion can be found within the `kurento-magic-mirror` directory within the Git Repository.
-This example builds on the previous `hello world` example, and much of the common boilerplate plumbing  - making the WebSocket connections between the Web-page and the Application Server, and the connections between the Application Server and Kurento remains the same.
-Please refer to the sections above to refresh your understanding
+This example builds on the previous `hello world` example, and much of the common boilerplate plumbing  - making the WebSocket connections between the Web-page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** remains the same.
+Please refer to the sections above to refresh your understanding:

 * Back-End - WebSocket Connection
 * Back-End - Connecting to Kurento